hashicorp/vault/website/source/docs/auth/aws.html.md

 instances, allowing automated retrieval of a Vault token.
-Unlike most Vault authentication backends, this backend does not require first deploying or provisioning security-sensitive credentials (tokens, username/password, client certificates, etc.) Instead, it treats AWS as a Trusted Third Party and uses the cryptographically signed dynamic metadata information that uniquely represents each EC2 instance.
+Unlike most Vault authentication backends, this backend does not require first deploying or provisioning security-sensitive credentials (tokens, username/password, client certificates, etc).
+Instead, it treats AWS as a Trusted Third Party and uses the cryptographically signed dynamic metadata information that uniquely represents each EC2 instance.